+This is one of my favorite homemade mosquito repellents for camping.
 This recipe is all natural and made from essential oils.
 Although you will initially have a small investment in the essential oils necessary to make this product, you can then use the leftover oils to make other homemade products you can use around your home.

 Use a small funnel to pour the witch hazel into the clean spray bottle.
 Add the drops of essential oil, replace the top of the bottle, and shake until blended.

 Some recipes call for distilled water instead of witch hazel, but the oils really blend better with the witch hazel.